The drooping eyelids vary in severity and may be barely noticeable until the eye’s pupil, iris, and other parts are completely covered.

 - Neurogenic Ptosis: refers to the condition in which the nerves attached to the muscle are affected.

-- Myogenic ptosis: refers to the flaccidity of the lid due to a problem with the muscle that lifts the eyelid.
+- Myogenic Ptosis: refers to the flaccidity of the lid due to a problem with the power that lifts the eyelid.

-- Aponeurotic ptosis: refers to the stretching and weakening of the tendon responsible for lifting the eyelid.
+- Aponeurotic Ptosis: refers to the stretching and weakening of the tendon responsible for raising the eyelid.

-What risk factors are I facing with palpebral Ptosis?
+What risk factors am I facing with palpebral Ptosis?

 - Birth injury